morriscox/Rules-of-Tech-Support/Rules of Tech Support - rules.md

 #### Rule 91 - The OSI model has layer 8 (user) and layer 9 (management).

+#### Rule 92 - It's always a bad sign if someone is happy to see you.

 #### Rule 404 - You will never find it.
 See https://www.xkcd.com/404